 Selling old RAM is somewhat more reliable than selling CPUs because the technology does not change as rapidly.
 In this regard, people may have devices that are compatible with your old laptop’s memory sticks.

-So if you’re looking to sell used processors that aren’t abled to be repaired, it wouldn’t hurt to consider selling some RAM.
-If you are considering options, you can obtain a quote from our Sell Memory and Sell RAM pages.
+So, if you’re looking to sell your used processors that aren’t able to be repaired, it wouldn’t hurt to consider selling some RAM.
+If you are considering your options, you can obtain a quote from us on your memory and RAM.

 HDD and SSD